catch-the-vision-workshop/ssc-foreteller-group-5/README.md

     }
     ```

-- Make a for-loop to add 💧 to a variable called `moisterLevelEmojis`
+- Make a for-loop to add 💧 to a variable called `moistLevelEmojis`

   - **Hint: number of iteration can come from a variable called `forecastData.moistLevel`**

     ```js
     // some hint for guys - this is a combination between for loops, and string concatenation for (let i = 0; i < MOIST_LEVEL_VARIABLE; i++) {
-      moisterLevelEmojis = mositerLevelEmojis + "💩";
+      moistLevelEmojis = mositerLevelEmojis + "💩";
     }
     ```